Koha-Community/kohadocs/source/acquisitions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When the book vendor is done processing your files they will send an
 invoice via EDI as well.
-The :ref:`EDI cron job <edi-message-processing-label>` will grab
+The :ref:`EDI cron job <cron-edi-message-processing-label>` will grab
 invoices and mark items found in the invoice as received and update your
 funds without any need for manual intervention.